Atpadi: Surrounding area and villages

-Atpadi is surrounded by small farming hamlets from all directions of town known as 'Waadi'.
-These places hold houses of farmers further grouped into communities.
+Atpadi is surrounded by small farming hamlets from all directions of town known as waadi.
+These places hold houses of farmers grouped into communities.
 They lack commercial markets or higher education schools.
-The surrounding areas depend on the Atpadi town for trading agricultural produce and for education.
+The surrounding areas depend on the Atpadi for trading agricultural produce and for education.
 Their proximity to the town area, the expansion of the town with a growing population, infrastructural needs and well connected roads are making surrounding areas become part of the town.